 We offer engine maintenance and troubleshooting, on-site service calls, part replacement as well as complete rebuild and restoration.

-All wiring is done in compliance with ABYC standards, from engine and gauge wiring to installation of auxiliary components.
+Wiring is done by a licensed ABYC electrician, from engine and gauge wiring to installation of auxiliary components.

 Spring start ups, launch & delivery to your dock, on-site service calls, end-of-season haul outs, winterizations and storage.